Basics In Statistics Question And Answers

 • Gingivitis

-• The disease advances to periodontitis with the pocket formation and bone loss
+• The disease advances to periodontitis with pocket formation and bone loss

-• Due to the loss of tooth-supporting bone teeth becomes loose and get exfoliated
+• Due to the loss of tooth-supporting bone teeth become loose and get exfoliated

 Question 3.
 Discuss the role of Local factors in the etiology of Periodontal disease.